kjbrobocat8/kjbrobocat8/README.md

 ## Lightning Video Chat
 ========================
 ## v2.0
-Introducing Lightning video Chat v2.0
+Introducing Lightning video Chat v2.0, with Screen sharing capabilities, 5+participants, and more!

+## New and improved ChatIt
+ChatIt v2.0 is in development!

 ## agaudana
 @agaudana is someone who I like to code with.